The complete guide to an airtight content strategy in 2025

 Even better if you can do more, without compromising on the quality.
 But any less than that is not going to move the needle.

-Studies have shown that your content marketing starts making a real difference only after you have crossed the 200+ blog posts mark.
+Studies have shown that your content marketing starts making a real difference only after you have crossed the 200+ blog posts mark, especially if you are in a very competitive niche.
 So the bottom line is, publish as often as you can without sacrificing quality.

 Content format/length

-Your website content strategy will also require you to decide on your primary format.
-The 3 most popular are blog posts, videos and podcast episodes.
+Your content strategy will also require you to decide on your primary format.
+The three most popular are blog posts, videos, and podcast episodes.

 In order to decide what’s best to begin with and if that fits your web content strategy or not, you need to take a few factors into consideration.

-- Which of the formats is the best fit to the niche and topics you have picked?
+• Which of the formats is the best fit for the niche and topics you have picked?

 Launching a blog is best if you know enough to be able to write on your own, or review the work submitted by other writers.
 If you are a good talker and can learn to record and edit high-quality video/audio, go for a YouTube channel or podcast.